 You should check out these products if you are looking for easy-to-use tools.
 Their expertise as tool makers with woodworking tools since the 1840s shows.
 The firm provides gauges and other measuring devices for woodworking projects.

-Woodpeckers have a reputation for high-quality tools.
+Woodpeckers have a reputation for high-quality woodwork measuring tools designed for precision.
 Founded in 1988, it specialises in T-tracks, stops, and router table accessories.
-The equipment can be used accurately because it has holes and slots in the centre.
+These modern tools can be used with pinpoint precision because of the slits in the middle.
 Everything is made in the US from airforce grade aluminium.

 Innovative design lies at the heart of the brand known for its woodworking equipment.
 The firm makes several goods for the discerning woodworker.
 Engineers and industrial designers manufacture its superior items.
 Lee Valley’s sophisticated production plant serves clients globally.

-The classic tools are simple and reliable, but they don’t have a lot of bells and whistles.
-They can be picked up for not much money at all with beech or plastic handles.
+The classic tools are efficient and reliable, but they don’t have a lot of bells and whistles.
+They can be picked up for not much at all with beech or plastic handles.

 The newer tools are better, but they can be expensive.
 For precision jobs, though, they’re worth the investment.

-- Imperial Tape – An essential for all work, a good model should be easy to read and have a durable case.
+- Imperial tape – Indispensable for all work, a good model should be easy to read and have a durable case.

-- Rules – A good rule should be robust and have clearly marked measurements.
+- Rules – A good rule should be robust and have clear metrics.

 - Layout squares – A necessary tool for many things, good squares should be durable.

-- Gauges – Good marking gauges ensure accuracy and should be simple to read.
+- Gauges – Woodworking marking gauges ensure accuracy and should be simple to read.

-- Knives – Versatile tools for many different tasks; they should be sharp and have a comfortable grip.
+- Knives – Essential tools for many different jobs; they should have a comfortable grip.

-- Markers – Important for making lines on wood; a good marker should have a fine tip and be easy to hold steady.
+- Markers – Important for making lines on wood; good markers should have a fine tip and be easy to hold steady.